Tenant Screening and Application Fees

 There are limits on the amount of and uses for tenant screening and application fees under state and local law.

-Landlords can only use screening fees to obtain a consumer credit report.
-Prospective tenants should expect to receive a copy of their credit report, a receipt detailing the cost of the screening, and a refund of any unused portion of the fee.
+Landlords may use screening fees to obtain information about a prospective tenant like a consumer credit report.
+Prospective tenants should expect to receive a copy of their credit report within 7 days of receipt by the landlord, a receipt for the fee paid and an itemized list of any out-of-pocket expenses and time spent by the landlord on the screening, and a refund of any unused portion of the fee.
+If the tenant provides a reusable screening report, the landlord must use it.

 Notification of state law limitation on tenant screening fees (BMC 13.78.010)